- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 What makes a country easy to immigrate to?

-Visa types and eligibility
+Visa Availability and Requirements

 A streamlined and transparent application process can significantly improve how easy immigration ends up being.
 Look for countries that provide:

-- Simple online or remote applications.
+- Simple online or remote applications

-- Clear instructions on how to apply.
+- Clear instructions on how to apply

-- Fast visa processing times.
+- Fast visa processing times

-- User-friendly digital systems (in other words, easy to navigate).
+- User-friendly digital systems

 Economic opportunities

-Countries with low unemployment rates and a high demand for skilled professionals are more appealing to newcomers seeking career opportunities.
+Knowing the country you’re immigrating to has a stable economy and job opportunities for foreigners can make relocation an easier prospect.
+Countries with low unemployment rates and a high demand for skilled professionals are more appealing to expats seeking career opportunities.

 Quality of life and integration

-20 Easiest Countries to Immigrate to in 2025
+20 Easiest Countries to Immigrate to in 2026

 1. Malta

-The Malta Residency by Investment program also provides a fast-track route to permanent residence with a €300,000 property investment.
-With its favorable tax system, Schengen Area access, advanced healthcare, and English as an official language, Malta is an ideal destination for skilled professionals, entrepreneurs, and families from English-speaking countries.
+Malta has a favorable tax system, Schengen Area access, advanced healthcare, and English as an official language.
+These factors make it an ideal destination for skilled professionals, entrepreneurs, and families from English-speaking countries.

 2. Greece

 Greece is a top choice for investors looking for residency through the Greece Golden Visa program.
-This program requires a €250,000 property investment for a renewable permanent resident visa, typically approved within six to eight weeks.
+It requires a €250,000 property investment for a renewable permanent resident visa, typically approved within six to eight weeks.
+The country’s tax system makes it even more attractive by allowing Golden Visa holders to pay a flat annual fee instead of global income tax, lowering their tax costs.

 3. Cyprus